 Play the Game, Skip the Story: The games do have a story (one going back over five billion years, no less), but the real point of the series is goofing around in the sandbox.

 The Fragmentation Bomb Launcher sounds like a dangerous weapon.
 It's loud and produces a pretty explosion.
 But it burns weapons energy fast, and unless you manage to hit the target before it detonates and produces its Flechette Storm, you're not going to hit anything smaller than a corvette.
+To make matters worse, the Flechette Storm has no actual AoE damage due in part of a programmer's oversight.
 Its only saving grace is its price tag: as Vendor Trash a salvaged or manufactured FBL will net you roughly a quarter of a million credits.

 It's also not half-bad OOS, though there are better options in most cases.